wp-plugins/sqid-payments-gateway-for-woocommerce/readme.txt

 The innovative payment solution enables online businesses to quickly integrate payments into their websites.
 The developer-friendly REST API is flexible and well documented.
 A SQID Merchant Account also includes access to a __Virtual POS terminal for mobile and desktop based payments__.
 Access to SMS and email based marketing tools that allow you to send direct payment links for deals, offers and bill payments are just part of the normal merchant account.
 All major card brands like MasterCard, VISA, American Express, are supported.

+__We strongly recommend you read the [Installation](https://wordpress.org/plugins/sqid-payments-gateway-for-woocommerce/installation/) details.__

 [Merchant pricing](https://sqidpayments.com.au/pricing/) includes plans with no monthly fees.
 [Apply to become a merchant here](https://sqidpayments.com.au/merchant_application/) and typical approval is in about 24 hours

-Note: We really think you should have an SSL Certificate to be installed on your site to ensure your customer’s credit card details are safe.
+Note: You should have an SSL Certificate installed on your site to ensure your customer’s credit card details are safe.

 * PHP 5.3 or higher
 * WordPress 3.8.x or higher

 = Supported Shops: =

-* WooCommerce (2.3.x)
+* WooCommerce (2.4.x) …tested to 2.4.6

 = Supported subscriptions and recurring payments: =